 January 2010 - See also "Unequal Temperaments", Bradley Lehman, The Viola da Gamba Society Journal vol 3 part 2 (2009), 137-163.
 This is my complete review of di Veroli's book.
 I also address some recent argumentation about Bach keyboard temperament, and debunk the 1979 analytical methodology of John Barnes.
 [PDF]

 January 2011 - "Unequal Temperaments: Revisited" (correspondence section of the journal), Claudio di Veroli, The Viola da Gamba Society Journal vol 4 (2010), 164-182.
 I reviewed di Veroli's book more than a year ago, at his invitation, assessing it at face value as a stand-alone resource in this field.
 I took five months to read the book closely, and in doing that, I found the book weak or misleading in all the ways that I described in my review.
 It was not a personal attack against di Veroli, in any way; I merely pointed out the serious problems that I found with the writing, the reasoning, and the way sources were used (or important ones omitted).
-My review was published in January 2010; see above.
+My review was published in January 2010; see above, along with excerpts here.
 Di Veroli has evidently misunderstood both my review and my intent, profoundly.

 This new piece is di Veroli's 19-page rejection of my 27-page review.
 He puts up a defense of his book.
 He defends things he didn't put into his book, yet expects that reviewers ought to have known, somehow: about himself, his private library, his own earlier but out-of-print writing, and his personal abilities.
 He also launches variously fallacious and misleading criticism against me and my reviewing style, as if that somehow validates his book.
 (Since when is it appropriate, or meaningful, to attack a reviewer as personally unworthy, and then pass that off as a defense against the objective points that were made in the review?)
 [PDF of the whole issue] [PDF of di Veroli's correspondence alone]